EntelectChallenge/2018-TowerDefence/starter-pack/ReadMe.txt

     "game-config-file-location" => This is the path to the game-config.properties file that is used to set various game-engine settings such as map size and building stats.

+    "verbose-mode" => This is a true or false value to either print logs to the console or not respectively.

     "max-runtime-ms" => This is the amount of milliseconds that the game runner will allow a bot to run before making its command each round.

     "player-a" &